- Present timings for page views and AJAX calls by using helpful groupings of similar pages.

 You can create your own URL groups to capture those parts of the URL that are similar across many different individual page views, and to provide information about the code path that generated the URL's content.
 You can also create conditions to add specific domains to your allow list or deny list.

 URL groups are created automatically when an application first reports data to New Relic.
-The inputs to Browser's grouping algorithm include:
+The inputs to the's grouping algorithm include:

 - The URLs that users access on your site